JerryXuEEE/B/content/Cirriculum.md

     it return a value representign its shape to the main board through UART.
     This recognition module was developed by MicroPython and contains mainly four parts: preprocessing, filtering, detection and recognition, and average and communication.
     This module was developed and tested all by myself, in which I'd encountered with a lot of obstocles such as overflow, interferrence, connection issues.
-    Overall, I was so delighed that this module successfully worked in the final demo.
+    Overall, I was so delighted that this module successfully worked in the final demo.

 </p>